 10 Common Errors When Printing With An FDM Printer

 With the amount of 3D printers on the market, getting started with one can be daunting and leave a lot of room for error.
-Follow this guide to make sure that you dont fall for any of the common pitfalls people face when starting.
+Follow this guide to see the 10 common errors with FDM 3D Printing and make sure that you dont fall for any of the common pitfalls people face when starting.

 1. When adding support material an easy mistake to make is adding too much.
 Try not to do this as consequently it will reduce the quality of the print on the edges where you have to remove the support material later.

 2. Don’t fall into the trap of priniting with the default max overhang angle of 60 degrees on all of the FDM slicer softwares.
 The optimal max overhang angle is 45 degrees; a way of deducing if the model needs support is to follow the YHT rule.
 This rule is explained here: https://www.solidprint3d.co.uk/setting-up-support-material-in-fdm-slicers/